9 ECTS credits

 • Graduates have knowledge and understanding of theoretical approaches to study the city and order, crime, urban conflicts, order, and deviant behaviour and transgression;

-• Graduates can analyse and apply the knowledge and insights from urban criminology in the analysis of a concrete problem of (dis)order;
+• Graduates can analyze and apply the knowledge and insights from urban criminology in the analysis of a concrete problem of (dis)order;

 • Graduates can understand, judge and compare research on fear of crime, order, and the city in different international contexts;